jooray/ollama-like-venice/API.md

 # API access

-Venice.ai has launched their official API access for Pro users (if you are not a Pro user, you can get a [lifetime Pro account here - no subscriptions needed](https://hackyourself.io/venicepro)).
+Venice.ai has launched their official API access for Pro users.
 It uses OpenAI-compatible API.

 ## Getting the tokens